saifshahriar/dwm-saif/README.md

 ## Requirements
 - In order to build dwm you need the Xlib header files.
 - For colour emoji support, install `libxft-bgra`.
 Heres the [repo](https://github.com/uditkarode/libxft-bgra).
+- `st`, unless you change the terminal emmulator
+- `dmenu`, as the run launcher
+- `xmneu`, for right click menu support
+- `xdotool`, for some of the xmenu scripting
+- `JetBrainsMono Nerd Font` or any nerd font for icons

 ## Installation
 Clone the repo: